8 Easy Tricks to Create Less Waste with Your Plant-Based Diet

-If you don’t have interest in upcycling, try to purchase brands that use paper or aluminum to package their products, as they have much higher recyclable rates and values.
-(Just make sure they are clean—you can’t recycle grease-stained paper or cardboard.)
+When possible, try to purchase from brands that use aluminum to package their products, as they have much higher recyclable rates and values.
+Similarly, ask for aluminum take-out containers instead of plastic containers.
 While you're at it, switch from using plastic food wrap and sandwich bags to reusable containers and aluminum foil, which you can reuse and ultimately recycle!

 6. Pack a Lunch